-That brings us to “mortgage discount points,” which are paid by borrowers at closing to reduce the mortgage rate on a home loan.
+That brings us to the topic of “mortgage discount points,” which can be paid at closing to reduce your mortgage rate.

-Put simply, borrowers pay a percentage of the loan amount, known as a mortgage point (or some fraction of one), to lower the interest rate by a certain amount, though it’s never perfectly proportional.
+Simply put, you have the option to pay a percentage of the loan amount, also known as a mortgage point, to lower your interest rate by a certain amount.

-They are considered a form of prepaid interest, as the upfront cost lowers the interest rate you would normally be stuck with during the loan duration.
+But I can mention that discount points are considered a form of prepaid interest because the upfront cost lowers the amount of interest you would normally pay during the loan term.
 The good news is that means they’re also tax deductible.

-Let’s look at an example of mortgage discount points in action:
+Let’s look at an example of discount points in action:

-We will assume you qualified for an interest rate of 5.00% with no costs, aside from a loan origination fee of 1%.
-But say you want to snag a lower mortgage rate, say 4.50%.
-In order to do so, you’ll need to come up with more money at closing in the way of mortgage discount points.
+Say you qualify for an interest rate of 5% with no costs other than a loan origination fee of 1% ($2,000).
+But you want to secure an even lower mortgage rate, perhaps 4.5%.
+In order to do so, you’re told you’ll need to come up with more money at closing to pay mortgage discount points.

-So the mortgage broker or bank may say you need to pay two discount points to lower your interest rate by a half of a percentage point.
+The mortgage broker or bank will do the math and determine that you need to pay “X” amount of discount points to lower your interest rate by a half of a percentage point.

 Does it make sense to lower my rate using mortgage discount points?